 Sometimes one form of positive fantastic racism counteracts the other though.
 In-story the South African Apartheid regime treated black Aces as colored, while all jokers were treated as black.

 Wings of Fire: RainWings are despised by other dragons due to not being involved in the war.
 The dragonets caretakers made sure to make Glory know that she was The Un-Favourite.

 In The Witcher saga, the main character is threatened as a "freak", despite the fact that he saves people from monsters.
 Elves must lives in reservations, most of the people think that "good Elf is a dead Elf", and if you have an Elf in your family tree, you cannot, for example, get a wedding in a city.
 Other races are threatened in a similar way by humans.
 And in the last book, there's another group of Elves, that escaped to another dimension, murdered and enslaved its humans.
 And the Unicorns hate all the Elves for that.

 One of local dwarf stand-ins mentioned that elves weren't that friendly themselves until humans arrived — "Oh, now when it's their turn to be kicked around it's suddenly 'we, the Old Races', right".

 The elves are very good at getting their own back.
 For example, racist elves consider humans to be no better than rabid wolves because humans have canines and eat meat.
-Also, the elves despise the dwarves for having an easier time integrating in human society, and while the Scoia'tael will allow dwarves to join, most Scoia'tael leaders are elves and it is widely acknowledged in the Scoia'tael there is no way elven interests will ever be put second.
+Also, the elves despise the dwarves for having an easier time integrating in human society, and while the Scoia'tael will allow dwarves to join, all Scoia'tael leaders are elves and it is widely acknowledged that there is no way the Scoia'tael will ever put elven interests second.